Packet switching: Invention and development

 Roger Scantlebury, a member of Davies' team, presented their work (and referenced that of Baran) at the October 1967 Symposium on Operating Systems Principles (SOSP).
 At the conference, Scantlebury proposed packet switching for use in the ARPANET and persuaded Larry Roberts the economics were favorable to message switching.
 Davies had chosen some of the same parameters for his original network design as did Baran, such as a packet size of 1024 bits.
-To deal with packet permutations (due to dynamically updated route preferences) and datagram losses (unavoidable when fast sources send to a slow destinations), he assumed that "all users of the network will provide themselves with some kind of error control", thus inventing what came to be known as the end-to-end principle.
+To deal with packet permutations (due to dynamically updated route preferences) and datagram losses (unavoidable when fast sources send to a slow destination), he assumed that "all users of the network will provide themselves with some kind of error control", thus inventing what came to be known as the end-to-end principle.
 Davies proposed that a local-area network should be built at the laboratory to serve the needs of NPL and prove the feasibility of packet switching.
 After a pilot experiment in early 1969, the NPL Data Communications Network began service in 1970.
 Davies was invited to Japan to give a series of lectures on packet switching.
 The NPL team carried out simulation work on datagrams and congestion in networks on a scale to provide data communication across the United Kingdom.

 Larry Roberts made the key decisions in the request for proposal to build the ARPANET.
 Roberts met Baran in February 1967, but did not discuss networks.
-He asked Frank Westervelt to explore the questions of message size and contents for the network, and to write a position paper on the intercomputer communication protocol including “conventions for character and block transmission, error checking and re transmission, and computer and user identification."
+He asked Frank Westervelt to explore the questions of message size and contents for the network, and to write a position paper on the intercomputer communication protocol, including "conventions for character and block transmission, error checking and retransmission, and computer and user identification."
 Roberts revised his initial design, which was to connect the host computers directly, to incorporate Wesley Clark's idea to use Interface Message Processors (IMPs) to create a message switching network, which he presented at SOSP.
 Roberts was known for making decisions quickly.
-Immediately after SOSP, he incorporated Davies' and Baran's concepts and designs for packet switching to enable the data communications on the network.
+Immediately after SOSP, he incorporated Davies' concepts and designs for packet switching to enable the data communications on the network, and sought input from Baran.